Jara555/Proteins/README.md

                 HC = HillClimber
                 DF = DepthFirst
                 BB = BranchNBound
-        :argument -p <protein> : Protein to be fold, can be a integer or a string int 1/2/3/ ...
+        :argument -p <protein> : Protein to be fold Can be an integer reflecting 1 of the benchmark proteins Or a custom string reflecting a list of amino acids int options = 1/2/3/ ...
 9
-                str H/P/C
+                str options  = H/P/C
         :argument -d <dimensions> : dimensions to be fold in 2 = 2D
                 3 = 3D (default)
-        :argument -i <iterations> : Maximal iterations to be run (required for R and HC, optional for DF and BB) default = None
+        :argument -i <iterations> : Maximal iterations to be run Required for R and HC, optional for DF and BB default = None
         :argument -c <csv> : Write solutions to .csv file ON = write
                 OFF = not write (default)